skyth3r/Skyth3r.github.io/content/archive/akashandmoney/investing-101/index.md

 images:
     - cover.png
 altText: "banner of an upward chart on a light blue background"
+description: "What you need to know as a beginner in investing"
 tags: ['finance']
 type: "akashandmoney"
 layout: "single"